apache/camel/examples/camel-example-bam/README.txt

 To run the example type
   mvn camel:run

-You can see the BAM activies defined in src/main/java/org/apache/camel/example/bam/MyActivites.java
+You can see the BAM activities defined in src/main/java/org/apache/camel/example/bam/MyActivities.java

 For the latest & greatest documentation on how to use this example please see http://activemq.apache.org/camel/bam-example.html

-If you hit any problems please talk to us on the Camel Forums http://activemq.apache.org/camel/discussion-forums.html
+If you hit any problems please let us know on the Camel Forums http://activemq.apache.org/camel/discussion-forums.html

 Please help us make Apache Camel better - we appreciate any feedback you may have.